carlos-molina/ClojureFun/clojure-helloworld/README.md

 1. I have installed Leiningen 2.12.0 on Java 25.0.2 OpenJDK 64-Bit Server VM

       I installed with: brew install leiningen

+## Step by step guidance
+The project.clj and clojure.core.clj files contain copy and paste of the command lines that I executed.

 ## Corresponding author
 carlos.molina@cl.cam.ac.uk